marchirschvogel/ambit/README.md

 # README #

 Ambit is an open-source multi-physics finite element solver written in Python, supporting solid and fluid mechanics, fluid-structure interaction (FSI), and lumped-parameter models.
 It is tailored towards solving problems in cardiac mechanics, but may also be used for more general nonlinear finite element analysis.

-3D nonlinear solid, fluid, and FSI code using FEniCS and PETSc libraries
+It uses the finite element backend FEniCS and linear algebra library PETSc.

 https://github.com/marchirschvogel/ambit/assets/52761273/a438ff55-9b37-4572-a1c5-499dd3cfba73